crate/cloud-reference/docs/price-calculator.rst

 ==================

 The Cloud provider specifies the provider of the Cloud subscription.
-Currently we only support Azure subscriptions.
-We intend to expand this to Amazon Web Services (AWS) in the future.
+Currently we support Microsoft Azure and AWS as cloud providers.

 .. _price-calculator-example: